weijielam/flask-forum-api/README.md

 - Returns an existing posts and it's comments
 - Required Headers:
     - `Authorization` header with bearer token that has `get:posts` permission.
-- Request arguments: int id
+- Request arguments: Post id
 - Returns:
     - `200 OK` response, body with a